nephio-experimental/tko/USAGE.md

     tko deployment create demo/hello-world:v1.0.0 --url=examples/hello-world/

-Via `create` you can also assign a site ID and a parent deployment ID.
+You can also assign a site ID and/or a parent deployment ID:

     tko deployment create demo/hello-world:v1.0.0 --site=lab/1

-The `approve` command is used to approve prepared deployments and works like `list` (and `purge`):
+The `approve` command is used to approve prepared and unpparoved deployments and supports most of the same filters as `list` (and `purge`):

     tko deployment approve --template-id=nf/**:v1.0.0